jpda/azure-tag-manager/README.md

 # azure-tag-manager :cloud: :zap:

-## :warning: Running locally will use *your user account* which may have more access than your production service principal/MSI.
+### :warning: Running locally will use *your user account* which may have more access than your production service principal/MSI. :warning:
 Timer driven functions run at the top of the hour and iterate through all available subscriptions, so keep in mind that you may end up with resources tagged with an `expires` tag.
 Just delete the tag if you don't want it, but as of now there is no explicit white or blacklist for subscriptions, it is driven by principal access.

+---

 Created to help me with resource sprawl.
 I have a mix of demo, poc, test and production stuff strewn about subscriptions and it's annoying to keep up with...especially when the bill comes :moneybag: I started with Azure Policy, but found I couldn't do evaluations (like created time + 30 days), so decided to build my own tagger.